If you’re wondering how long can you freeze salmon, this article is for you.

 When properly preserved, frozen salmon will stay completely safe for consumption for about 9 months in the freezer.
 However, it will usually stay safe to consume after that.

 Salmon that has been stored frozen at 0°F at all times will stay good indefinitely, as long as the package isn’t damaged.
-Freezing salmon doesn’t decrease the nutritional value.
+Freezing salmon doesn’t decrease its nutritional value.

 Freezer burn can dry the meat in places, but it’s still good to consume.
 If you consume bad fish, you can either get scombroid poisoning or ciguatera poisoning, so stay cautious.